HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-and-webp-format-2026.md

 - System.Drawing:
   - The PNG is fine.
 The highlights are a tiny bit too low, but the colors are fine.
-  - In the JPG, the highlights are a bit too high, and there is a loss of red in the picture (80% match of pixels, mainly due to highlighting).
+  - In the JPG, the highlights are a bit too high, and there is a loss of red in the picture (80% of the pixels in the JPG image match the pixels in the PNG, differences are mainly caused by highlighting).
-  - The Skia-saved WebP looks almost exactly like the JPG, but the JPG has more black (artifacts), resulting in an 85% match of pixels.
+  - The Skia-saved WebP looks almost exactly like the JPG, but the JPG has more black (artifacts), resulting in an 85% pixel match with the PNG.
 All due to highlighting.
 - ImageSharp:
   - For the PNG it is just like System.Drawing, the highlights in the PNG are a tiny bit low.
-  - The JPG differs only in the artifacts, not the highlighting (86% match of pixels, only due to artifacts).
+  - The JPG differs only in the artifacts, not the highlighting (86% of the pixels in the JPG image match the pixels in the PNG, differences are only due to artifacts).
   - For the WebP in the 320px size there are huge color mismatches (magenta/blue) and the highlights are too high.
 This results in a poor 77% pixel match score.
 - Magick.NET:
   - The highlights in the PNG are exactly the same as System.Drawing and ImageSharp.
 Definitely sharper, but that is another topic.
-  - The JPG is a bit too light (87% match of pixels, due to highlighting and artifacts).
+  - The JPG is a bit too light (87% of the pixels in the JPG image match the pixels in the PNG, differences are due to highlighting and artifacts).
   - The Webp: Where have the colors gone?
 The red is way too low.
-There is only an 82% match of pixels, due to too much highlighting.
+There is only an 82% pixel match with the PNG, due to too much highlighting.
 - MagicScaler: The only package with a consistent behavior across formats.
 They are all far too white, there is something wrong with the luminescence translation.
   - The PNG is far too white, too much highlighting, the red is gone.
   - The JPG is even more white.